l1tku/hll-default-garrisons/README.md

 # HLL Default Garrisons Interactive Map

 A lightweight intel tool for **Hell Let Loose** offensive matches.
-It ships with an interactive default-garrison map that highlights the defender placements across every offensive map so squad leads can plan their opening moves without guesswork.
+It ships with an interactive garrison map that highlights every defender default spawn point on offensive maps so squad leads can plan their opening moves without guesswork.

 ## Features